Curiosity (rover): Name

 A NASA panel selected the name Curiosity following a nationwide student contest that attracted more than 9,000 proposals via the Internet and mail.
 Twelve-year-old Clara Ma from Sunflower Elementary School in Lenexa, Kansas submitted the winning entry.
 As her prize, Ma won a trip to NASA's Jet Propulsion Laboratory (JPL) in Pasadena, California, where she signed her name directly onto the rover as it was being assembled.

 Ma wrote in her winning essay:

 Curiosity is an everlasting flame that burns in everyone's mind.
 It makes me get out of bed in the morning and wonder what surprises life will throw at me that day.
 Curiosity is such a powerful force.
 Without it, we wouldn't be who we are today.
 Curiosity is the passion that drives us through our everyday lives.
 We have become explorers and scientists with our need to ask questions and to wonder.

 Cost

-Adjusted for inflation, Curiosity has a life-cycle cost of US$3.2 billion dollars in 2020.
+Adjusted for inflation, Curiosity has a life-cycle cost of US$3.2 billion in 2020.
 By comparison, the 2021 Perseverance rover has a life-cycle cost of US$2.9 billion.